francawinter/articles/react-2.md

 };
 ```

-Everything you passed as children will be placed exactly in the place you want them to be.
-In real projects, children are often a set of smaller components or dynamic CMS content.

 ## ⚠️ Caution
 Only use children if you can’t control the component’s content.
-If you know that a component always is based on the same structure, it’s better to pass string props for the heading, etc. Be as strict as possible.
+If you know that a component always will based on the same JSX structure, it’s better to pass string props for the heading, etc. Be as strict as possible.

 Also, don’t try to style the children.
 Don’t do this:
 ```js